-A subtrope of Fake Ultimate Hero
+A subtrope of Fake Ultimate Hero.

 In a world with The Masquerade, especially of the Urban Fantasy genre, people can be divided mainly as follows: Those that know what's going on, those that don't know what's going on, and those that think they know what's going on.
 Now, add some power and some involvement to the latter two kinds of people and you may get several results.

-makes money off their "talents" - by screwing up, and badly, on national television, or at the very least by screwing up in private while thinking he's a great hero, or that he's cheating people (by screwing up for money).
+One of them is the Not-So-Phony-Psychic.
+The Not-So-Phony-Psychic is a person that thinks they know what's going on and/or thinks they know what to do about it.
+They don't.
+And they somehow have the power to make the mistakes that ensue.
+Sometimes they make money off their "talents" - by screwing up, and badly, on national television, or at the very least by screwing up in private while thinking they're a great hero, or that they're cheating people (by screwing up for money).

 Mind, the Not-So-Phony-Psychic isn't usually a quack (though sometimes he THINKS he is).
 He usually thinks he's doing it right, it's just that he doesn't know it better.
 Alternatively, the Not-So-Phony-Psychic may well think he's cheating people off their money when he actually does dabble in the occult (and screws up).
 The "Holy crap, it was REAL?" look on their faces is usually priceless.

 The usual formula for a Not-So-Phony-Psychic intro episode is as follows: The heroes meet him due to his celebrity status or by coincidence.
 They find out he's doing it wrong on national T.V. or by accident when they see him "at work".
 They join him and fix his screw-ups, sometimes explaining how and why.
 And the Not-So-Phony-Psychic is enlightened - usually meaning he'll still make money, but won't screw up anymore.
 The Not-So-Phony-Psychic will sometimes remain in the show, sometimes aiding the heroes for what little it usually is worth.
 Sometimes it is worth way more, though, specifically when they use their fame or resources to help the heroes.

 - Robert James Lees in From Hell.
 "I made it all up, and it all came true anyway.
 That's the funny part."